High Triglycerides: Root Causes and Natural Support Strategies

 Vitamin D is an important vitamin for bone, muscle, and immune health.
 Your body synthesizes it from sunshine.
 It is also found in certain foods, including liver, fish, and eggs.

 Vitamin D deficiency can increase the risk of high triglycerides, even at a young age.
-A 2019 review published in Metabolites has found that there is a link between poor vitamin D levels and a high triglyceride and high total cholesterol in non-obese children (15).
+A 2019 review published in Metabolites has found that there is a link between poor vitamin D levels, high triglyceride, and high total cholesterol in non-obese children (15).

 vitamin d deficiency, Vitamin D Deficiency: Common Symptoms and Solutions